ViciousSquid/ShowTime/README.md

 --

-Clicking the small button in the top left labelled 'Remote' will start/stop a web server at localhost:8000
+Clicking the small button in the top left labelled 'Remote' will start/stop a web server at localhost:8000 which will display the main timer

 ![image](https://github.com/ViciousSquid/ShowTime/assets/161540961/453289ea-edec-48a1-b6fa-597e818fd6e1)